DuckTapeKiller/Brutalist/README.md

 * **Sen** by Kosal Sen: [Source](https://fonts.google.com/specimen/Sen)
 * **Spectral** by Production Type: [Source](https://fonts.google.com/specimen/Spectral)

 **Clarification:** Typefaces are embedded within the theme, ensuring availability regardless of internet connection or device.
-**1. Note Width Controls**

-### Alignment
+### 2. Alignment

-You can chose between the text being justify or left aligned.
+You can modify the alignment of your notes.
+In **Style Settings**, simply display the dropdown menu and select between:

+* Left aligned (default)
+* Justified

-### Note width
+### 3. Note Width Control

 By default, notes are restricted to a readable width (800px).
 You can force specific notes to use more horizontal space.

-The options available:
+The available options are:

 * 500px
 * 600px (Default)